 serves 4 – 6

-- 1 whole chicken 3 – 4 pounds
+1 whole chicken 3 – 4 pounds

-- 4 sprigs of fresh rosemary or another herb of your choice
+4 sprigs of fresh rosemary or another herb of your choice

 Heat oven to 425.

-- Lay the chicken in a roasting dish.
+Lay the chicken in a roasting dish.

-- I grab a piece of lemon, onion, rosemary and stuff them in an alternate this process.
+Stuff the chicken with the lemons, red onions and rosemary.
+I grab a piece of lemon, onion, rosemary and stuff them in an alternate this process.

-- Slide the chicken into the oven and let roast for 1 ½ hour – may be a little less or a little more depending on the size of your chicken.
+Slide the chicken into the oven and let roast for 1 ½ hours – may be a little less or a little more depending on the size of your chicken.

 I test the meatiest part of the chicken let by slightly cutting into it, if there is any sign of blood, cook longer.
-Remove from the oven, let sit on the counter for 10 minutes.
+The internal temperature should be 165.